AJ42/yolol-is-cylons/information/yolol-doc.md

 TAN A | Tangent of A (degrees) | Runtime Error
 ARCSIN A | Inverse sine of A | Runtime Error
 ARCCOS A | Inverse cosine of A | Runtime Error
-ARCTAN A | Inverse tanent of A | Runtime Error
+ARCTAN A | Inverse tangent of A | Runtime Error

 ### Logical operators
 |Operation | Numeric operation | String operation |